abhishekchandra2522k/hashnode/ckmdog1zv01f3ils14rlhagmh.md

 Here's why `string` is safer than character array

- - Careful programmers like you, can overrun to the end of an array that holds a null terminated (null character `\0`) string.
+ - Careless programmers, can overrun to the end of an array that holds a null terminated (null character `\0`) string.
  - for example - *see below*
  - string class handles such issues.